Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên09/03/2024

-Nowadays, "Riding a horse to see flowers" or "Walking a horse to see flowers" are both idioms used to refer to doing things roughly and not going into detail (things that should be done more carefully and thoroughly).
-These two idioms are considered synonymous with two other Chinese idioms:
+Nowadays, "Riding a horse to see flowers" or "Skipping a horse to see flowers" are both idioms used to describe doing things roughly, without going into detail (things that should be done more carefully and thoroughly).
+These two idioms are considered synonymous with two other Chinese idioms, which are:

 - Jingting diem thuy (蜻蜓点水) is when a dragonfly touches the water surface lightly, referring to a superficial, fleeting action.
 This idiom is also used to describe a gentle kiss.
-Jingting diem thuy comes from Du Fu's poem Qujiang (曲江): "Butterflies hidden deep in the flowers appear, dragonflies fly slowly, occasionally touching the water."
+Jingting diem thuy comes from Du Fu's poem Khuc giang (曲江): "Butterflies hidden deep in the flowers appear, dragonflies fly slowly, occasionally touching the water".

 Source link